-Within the United States, most people believe that the reason our schools are failing is because schools are underfunded.
+Within the United States, most people believe that the reason our schools are failing is that schools are underfunded.
 They believe what the media and teachers have been peddling for years, “teachers are overworked and underpaid.”
 But is that true?
 Is school performance directly correlated with per student spending?

 Trying to track down the real cost